flux-framework/flux-operator/docs/getting_started/tutorials/multi-tenancy.md

 ```

 Most of the fields should be populated, as shown above.
 If you see empty fields the user was not added properly.

+## Frequently Asked Questions

+### What are the different types of multi-tenant use cases?

+#### 1. A single multi-tenant MiniCluster

+In the example above, we define our users in advance and bring up a single MiniCluster, meaning one MiniCluster
+custom resource definition on one Kubernetes cluster, that allows multiple users to submit jobs authenticated
+as themselves with PAM.
+This use case would be recommended if you have a small group that would be able
+to submit jobs to the same Flux Instance on a set of container bases with the same needs.
+We do not
+yet support multi-tenant storage (we are still working on simple storage)!
+The cluster is persistent,
+meaning it stays up until the Kubernetes cluster owner destroys it.

+### 2. Multiple MiniClusters for multi-tenancy

+For this use case, you create a single-user MiniCluster, meaning it's owned by only one user, and that user has total
+control of the Flux Instance, to submit their jobs to.
+Akin to the previous example, it is persistent and
+can be brought down when the user is finished.
+Unlike the first, if you have several (separate) MiniClusters
+running on a Kubernetes cluster, the Flux instances do not communicate.
+This use case is ideal for users
+that currently need storage or need a custom base container for the MiniCluster.

+### What are the non multi-tenant use cases?

+Bringing up an ephermal MiniCluster to run one job is not considered a multi-user use case,
+and we don't even care about creating user accounts.
+The MiniCluster comes up, runs the job,
+and the job completes and everything cleans up.

+If you have any questions please [let us know](https://github.com/flux-framework/flux-operator/issues)!